jotapato/og_theme_switch/README.txt

 -- SUMMARY --

-The og_changetheme module creates a block that can be activated in any region of all the themes that will be used.
+The og_theme_switch module creates a block that can be activated in any region of all the themes that will be used.
 For each group, the administrator can select which themes are going to be enabled for the user.